leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 - When the classes to instantiate are specified at run-time.
 - To avoid building a class hierarchy of factories that parallels the class hierarchy of products.
-- When instances of a class can have one of only a few different combinations of state.
+- When instances of a class can have one of only a few different combinations of states.

 Consequences: